OhadRubin/minecraft-web-client/mc_pygame_controller/README.md

 - This script serves as the main entrypoint for running the controller.
 It parses command-line arguments (like `--mcp` and `--sensitivity`), initializes the necessary servers for MCP mode, and launches the appropriate controller session.

+# Flow of data:
+# You're right, I'm still not getting it.
+Let me think step by step about the data collection flow.

+When collecting data, the flow should be:

+1. **Human demonstrates** a spatial reasoning task via the pygame interface
+2. **Real WebSocket commands** are sent to Minecraft so the human can see their actions happen in real-time
+3. **The game world actually updates** in response to human actions (this is necessary for the demonstration)
+4. **Simultaneously**, the system captures/converts these same actions into MCP format for training data
+5. **getBotStatus** is called to capture the resulting game state and screenshots

+So in data collection mode, **both the real WebSocket commands AND the MCP logging should happen**.
+The human needs to see their actions work in order to demonstrate spatial reasoning effectively.

+MCP commands are "mocked up" from the real pygame actions rather than being executed directly through the MCP server.

+We must make sure that we are completly consistent in the way we capture the data when doing the conversion/calculation from the pygame actions to the MCP actions.

+We must mak esure that there is complete equivelence between:
+- What actually happened in the game (WebSocket commands)
+- What was logged as the equivalent MCP actions

+If we have an inconsistency it means:

+## **Key Implications:**

+1. **WebSocket commands are the "ground truth"** - They're what actually happened in the game world and what the human experienced

+2. **MCP commands are derived/translated** - They should be accurate representations of what the WebSocket commands accomplished

+3. **getBotStatus captures the actual result** - It shows the game state after WebSocket commands executed, not after any hypothetical MCP commands

+4. **If there's inconsistency, the conversion logic is wrong** - The MCP commands being logged don't accurately represent what the WebSocket commands actually did

+5. **Coordinate system mismatch** - The pygame/WebSocket coordinate system may differ from MCP's coordinate system, and the conversion is incorrect

+6. **Movement direction calculation is broken** - When a human moves "forward" relative to their facing direction, the conversion to MCP format isn't calculating the correct movement vector

+7. **Camera rotation calculation is wrong** - Mouse drag movements aren't being correctly converted to the angle changes that actually occurred

+8. **Timing dependency** - getBotStatus must be called after WebSocket commands complete and game state updates, so it reflects the true result